On this page:

 - Because radiation therapy can damage blood vessels and nerves that produce erections, some men may have erection problems.
 Your doctor may prescribe medicine or refer you to a specialist clinic to manage this problem.

-- Radiation therapy can lead to the vagina becoming shorter and narrower, making sexual intercourse painful.
-Your doctor may suggest you use a vaginal dilator after radiation therapy is finished to help gradually widen the entrance and prevent the side walls sticking together.
-Using dilators can be challenging.
-Your doctor or a physiotherapist can provide practical advice on using a dilator.
+- Radiation therapy can cause the vagina to become shorter and narrower, making sexual intercourse painful.
+Your doctor may suggest using a vaginal dilator after treatment ends and the area has healed to help gradually widen the entrance and prevent the side walls sticking together.

 - Talk to your doctor about creams and moisturisers to help with vaginal discomfort and dryness.